microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-04.md

 ## Success Criteria

-- Chaos Studio injects fault(s) into your application.
+- Show that Chaos Studio injects fault(s) into your application via your pipeline.
-- Your application remains healthy during the Chaos Experiment.
+- Verify that your application remains healthy during the Chaos Experiment.

 ## Learning Resources
 - How to deploy a simple experiment https://blog.meadon.me/chaos-studio-part-1/